 INTRODUCTION

-three
+In very general terms, the process to manufacture and/or supply a product/system is based upon the following sequence of activities, with commissioning generally taking place in a number of forms across the final three activities:

+Requirements and specification development;

+Design (preliminary and detailed);

+Manufacture/assembly;

+Testing;

+Delivery;

+Integration/installation.

 It is fundamental in providing effective Aids to Navigation (AtoN) that their performance and reliability meet the operational needs.
 To ensure this is achieved, it is important that components, equipment and systems are checked before implementation, fitment and use.
-The impact of not effectively achieving this can extend far beyond the inconvenience of have to undertake an unplanned repair.
+The impact of ineffectively AtoN equipment verification can extend far beyond the inconvenience of have to undertake an unplanned repair.
+The delivery of these important services could have a direct impact to safe navigation.

 SCOPE